algoafrofutures/algoafrofutures.github.io/content/faq/index.md

 We are able to provide reasonable travel expenses for travel within the West Midlands.
 Please [contact us](/contact) to discuss your circumstances and see how/if we can support.

 ### When are we given the participation fee?

-Participants will be given their participation fee after each workshop on the receipt of an invoice.
+Participants will be given their participation fee of £100 after each of four workshops, on the receipt of an invoice.